My Health Journey with Narcolepsy and Using Personalized Nutrition to Heal

 True Universal Alignment

 This was obviously the reason that I knew at 16 years old, that I was going to become a dietitian.
 The universe really aligned when in 2014, I was part of a small team that opened the Cleveland Clinic Center for Functional Medicine.
 Ten years after being denied coverage for functional medicine by the exact same hospital, I was a small part of the mission to bring functional medicine to people in the first hospital-based setting in the entire world.
 I barely even applied for the job—it was true divine intervention.
-I quickly went from patient to practitioner—thrown into learning functional medicine quickly.
 I didn’t always have all the answers in the beginning—Dr. Hyman likes to joke that I didn’t even know what an elimination diet was but I still took my role as a dietitian very seriously.
 I really cared about making every patient feel heard and helping them understand the value of their diet and their mind-body-spirit connection.

 In the last 15 years of transitioning from patient to dietitian, I have taken away a number of valuable lessons that I want to share with you: